 Certain activities are disruptive and not conducive to an atmosphere of learning.
-In addition to the Student Rights and Responsibilities as set out in the College calendar, the following guidelines will maintain an effective learning environment for everyone.
+In addition to the Student Rights and Responsibilities as set out in the NWP calendar, the following guidelines will maintain an effective learning environment for everyone.
 We ask the cooperation of all students in the following areas of classroom deportment.

 - 1. Attendance: Regular attendance and class participation is expected of all students and is crucial to good performance in the course.
 Class interruption due to habitual late arrival or leaving early will not be permitted.
 You may be debarred from the final exam if your absences exceed 15% of class days (10 lecture classes). - 2.
-Check Moodle as well as GPRC email on a regular basis. - 3.
+Check MyNWP as well as NWP email on a regular basis. - 3.
 Once in class remain in class.
 Leaving to get a coffee is disruptive for others. - 4.
 Assignments must be submitted on time. - 5.
-Exams must be written on the days announced in class. - If an emergency prevents attendance on an exam day, students must contact me before the end of the exam (as soon as possible) via phone or email, and may be asked to provide documentation to justify their absence. - 7.
+Exams must be written on the days announced in class. - 6.
+If an emergency prevents attendance on an exam day, students must contact me before the end of the exam (as soon as possible) via phone or email, and may be asked to provide documentation to justify their absence. - 7.
 No unspecified electronic devices will be permitted during exams. - 8.
 Complete daily homework.
 At least 1.5 hours of study per day outside of class time is required. - 9.
 Behaviors that interfere with learning are not acceptable. - 10.
 Take responsibility for your learning. - 11.
-Communicate all requests regarding appointments, etc via email.
+Please communicate all requests regarding appointments, etc., via your NWP email.
+Personal emails are often streamed to JUNK and are missed.